munnep/tfc_azure_vcs_connection/README.md

 # Prerequisites

-- Access to Azure DevOps
+- Access to Azure DevOps Services
 - Access to Terraform Cloud

 # How to